 If you’re a new mom there’s no doubt you’ve heard about the mythical “E.A.S.Y. schedule.”
-You know, the one where your baby Eats, has Active little play time, Sleeps for 2 hours, and You use their naptime to catch up on laundry, respond to emails and chat with your friends on Facebook?
+You know, the one where your baby Eats, has Active playtime, Sleeps for 2 hours, and You use their naptime to catch up on laundry, respond to emails and chat with your friends on Facebook?
 Yes, we’ve all heard about this so-called ideal daily routine that involves a peacefully sleeping baby and loads of “your time.”
 But, how many of us have actually been successful in implementing it and how many more of us are suffering needlessly trying our hardest to make it work and FAILING?

 Many of the families we work with at The Baby Sleep Site report trying to get their baby on this E.A.S.Y./eat- play-sleep routine and being unsuccessful.
 I tried it, too, when my first child was a baby.
 It sounds perfect, right!?
 But, I believe there are some very inherent flaws with this idea: